- Published on Thursday, 25 March 2010 02:26

 The fall 2016 ASM M(icro)OOCs Course is a four-part webinar series, sponsored by ASM and QUBES focuses on increasing quantitative biology in undergraduate education.
 Each of the four 60-minute sessions will address common issues around teaching quantitative skills and reasoning, ranging from dilutions to graphing to data analysis.

-Registration: September 28, 2016
+Registration: Applications are due November 28, 2016

 QUBES Blog View all

 David Krip, Professor of Public Policy at UC Berkeley

 This article gives an overview of several easy interventions that make a difference in students' success by increasing their sense of identity and resilience.